Qatar–Saudi Arabia border

 The Qatar–Saudi Arabia border is 87 km in length and runs from the Gulf of Bahrain coast in the west to the Persian Gulf coast in the east.

 Description

 The border begins in the west at the Gulf of Salwah, proceeding overland via 4–5 straight lines (maps differ on the precise depiction) which forms a broad arc, terminating in the east at the Khor Al Adaid coast.

 Qatar–United Arab Emirates border

-Map of the United Arab Emirates showing the pre-1974 boundary; note that, by this map, the UAE borders Qatar.
+Map of the United Arab Emirates showing the pre-1974 boundary with the UAE bordering Qatar.

 Prior to the signing of the 1974 Treaty of Jeddah between Saudi Arabia and the UAE there was some confusion as to whether Qatar shared a border with the UAE, with maps commonly depicting a long Emirati panhandle touching Qatar.
 This treaty gave Saudi Arabia access to the Khor Al Adaid, thereby removing any possibility of Qatar sharing a land border with the UAE.